dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format-00.md

 The output is a list of Q/R data items.
 Both the Query and Response elements are optional in these items, therefore Q/R data items have one of three types of content:

-1. Paired Q/R messages
+1. A matched pair of query and response messages
-1. A query message (no response)
+1. A query message with no response
-1. A response message (no query)
+1. A response message with no query

 The timestamp of a list item is that of the query for cases 1 and 2 and that of the response for case 3.

 ## Post Processing

-When ending capture, all remaining entries in the Q/R FIFO should be treated as timed out queries.
+When ending capture, all remaining entries in the Q/R data item FIFO should be treated as timed out queries.

 # IANA Considerations